skyels1/TypeLearner/README.md

 - [x] I hope to eventually have a long list of practicing sentences to test on so that the content doesnt go dry

-- [o] possibly add randomizer to it so that its just random letters and such for more practice
+- [ ] possibly add randomizer to it so that its just random letters and such for more practice

-- [o] most importantly I plan to add code examples to this to practice typing real code instead of just sentences ie more practical for my usage
+- [ ] most importantly I plan to add code examples to this to practice typing real code instead of just sentences ie more practical for my usage

 ## Status